 Keeping everything in a safe place.

-Like we mentioned earlier, our accounting department at Tribe is pretty amazing (and we truly mean it).
-Their mission is to help make sure the Board of Directors understand the financial position of their communities and maintain control of both cash flows and financial assets.
+As we mentioned earlier, our accounting department at Tribe is pretty amazing (and we truly mean it).
+Their mission is to help make sure the Board of Directors understand the financial position of their communities and maintains control of both cash flows and financial assets.
 They provide clear financial statements, proper banking procedures and trusted advice.

 As a Property Management Company, our Managers (which we refer to as “Community Managers”) are happy to serve as trusted advisors to the Condo Board.
 We listen to the needs of your community and put you in touch with experts on our team to help you gain the knowledge you need – whether it be financials or any other tasks you need help with.